-The specific nature of the catastrophic casualty loss events to which SI is exposed can vary widely, from systemic liability events caused by the negative health impacts of commonly used materials on human health (with asbestos as a typical example) to massive product liability losses emanating from items produced by a single manufacturer.
-Casualty events can also be triggered by a single disastrous event (e.g. Deepwater Horizon oil rig explosion), or events related to cyber fraud and data theft.
+The specific nature of the catastrophic casualty loss events to which SI is exposed can vary widely, from systemic liability events caused by the negative health impacts of commonly used materials on human health (with asbestos as a typical example) to massive product liability losses emanating from items produced by a single manufacturer or cyber-risk events, such as ransomware and data theft.
+Casualty events can also be triggered by a single disastrous event (e.g. Deepwater Horizon oil rig explosion), which may also simultaneously lead to material losses on property or other lines of business.